opjna/Mobile-Robotics-Final-Project-Group-4/README.md

 Final project for Mobile Robotics Course

+The notional idea is that we will be obtaining feature measurements from a depth camera.
+These measurements will be used to estimate the pose of a UAV in simulation.

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.